Troubleshooting

 There are several points you should check if Batch doesn't show any data on your dashboard:

 • 24h delay.
-Installs, DAU, starts and redeems shown on the Analytics tab are updated on a 24h basis for the Live API key.
+Installs, DAU, starts and redeems shown on the Analytics tab are updated on a 24h basis.

 • Integration issue.
 If you still don't see any stats for your app 24h after changing the API key, see if you find anything related to Batch in your logs and double check your integration using the documentation.